DanielPAagustinho/virus2tree/README.md

 cd czid-dedup
 cargo build --release

-#As with OMA, make sure that the release directory is in your PATH variable
+#Make sure that the release directory is in your PATH variable
 echo 'export PATH=$PATH:your/install/path/czid-dedup/target/release' >> ~/.bashrc
 source ~/.bashrc
 ```